pegnet/pegnet-compose/README.md

 ## Setup

 This is the initial setup process.
-You will only need to this once.
+You will only need to do this once.

 #### 1. Clone and cd into this repo